aclindsa/moneygo/README.md

 ## Running

-Assuming you're in the same directory you ran the above installation comands from, running MoneyGo is then as easy as:
+Assuming you're in the same directory you ran the above installation commands from, running MoneyGo is then as easy as:

 	$ ./bin/moneygo \